OUR PEOPLE

 Judy Adams

-Judy Adams has 25+ years of experience in the service and hospitality sector and is known to be a results-oriented executive.
-Judy is a big-picture thinker who enjoys taking successful and respected brands to the next level.
-She has had the pleasure of working in executive roles at Absolute Spa Group, Fairmont Hotels & Resorts, Delta Hotels by Marriott, and Coast Hotels.
-Judy also has non-profit and board experience, including working as the Managing Director of the BC Partnership for Sustainable Tourism Society, and serving as co-chair of the YVR Golf for Kids Foundation for two years.
-More recently, Judy was Vice President of Operations and Business Growth for Climate Smart Businesses.
-Currently, Judy is a Leadership Coach and TEC Canada Trusted Advisory Group Chair, where she helps business leaders to overcome obstacles and achieve their personal and professional goals.
+With over 25 years of experience in the service and hospitality sector, Judy Adams is a results-oriented executive known for her big-picture thinking and ability to elevate successful brands.
+She has held leadership roles at Fairmont Hotels & Resorts, Delta Hotels by Marriott, Coast Hotels, and Absolute Spa Group.
+Judy also brings valuable nonprofit and board experience, having served as Managing Director of the BC Partnership for Sustainable Tourism Society and co-chair of the YVR Golf for Kids Foundation.
+More recently, she was Vice President of Operations and Business Growth at Climate Smart Businesses before serving as a Trusted Advisory Group Chair with TEC Canada, helping business leaders overcome challenges and achieve their goals.
+Judy has returned to hospitality as General Manager of Residence Inn by Marriott in Vancouver, where she focuses on enhancing business performance through workplace cultural transformation and leadership development.

 Gordon Johnson